- 18 Mar 2011

 Schumpeterian Competition and Diseconomies of Scope: Illustrations from the Histories of Microsoft and IBM

-Executive Summary — Firms dominant in one era are often less successful in new technological eras, despite being able to exploit economies of scope and other incumbent advantages.
+Overview — Firms dominant in one era are often less successful in new technological eras, despite being able to exploit economies of scope and other incumbent advantages.
 What leads to this Schumpeterian creative destruction?
 Researchers Timothy Bresnahan (Stanford), Shane Greenstein (Northwestern), and Rebecca Henderson (Harvard Business School) look to IBM and Microsoft for an answer.
 Key concepts include:

 - Traditional explanations for creative destruction include the view that an incumbent, fearing cannibalization of its own business, under-invests in new technology.
 Another explanation has an incumbent, blinded by its own biases, slow to see new opportunities.